brylevkirill/notes/Deep Learning.md

-Deep Learning is learning to represent knowledge with composition of functions and learning all functions in composition jointly or end-to-end.
+Deep Learning is learning to represent knowledge with composition of functions and learning all functions in composition jointly and end-to-end.

   * [overview](#overview)